Sunflower leaves can be tedious to identify in the seedling stage as they look similar to the leaves of Daisies and Zinnias.

 - Apply Diatomaceous Earth, a naturally occurring silica, all over the ground soil to dry out the shells of pests.

-- Spray horticultural oil or insecticidal soap to repel them from the pungent smell.
+- Spray horticultural or neem oil or insecticidal soap to repel them from the pungent smell.

 Use DIY repellent!
 To prepare the garlic solution, make puree about two bulbs of Garlic and mix it with half a cup of water.

-- Mixed cropping with crops like cotton, groundnut, pigeon pea, mint, and eucalyptus helps to control the pests’ attacks on Sunflower leaves.
+- Mixed cropping with crops like Cotton, Groundnut, Pigeon peas, Mint, and Eucalyptus helps to control the pests’ attacks on Sunflower leaves.

 - Put on fencing to surround your garden to prevent the entry of deer and groundhogs.